 Think again, and opt for that conservative solid red or navy tie, or burgundy striped tie if its winter time.
 Looking to wear a regimental striped tie to a beach wedding?
 Think again – this time, the animal motif prints would actually work pretty damn well.

-Our Tie Selection at The Dark Knot features a filterered search, including finding ties based on the type of occasion that you are dressing up for, so that you never look out of place again!
+Our tie selection at The Dark Knot features a filtered search, including finding ties based on the type of occasion that you are dressing up for, so that you never look out of place again!

 This isn't necessarily a bad choice of tie.
 It's just the coiff, and it's Trump.
 You gotta give credit (or hate), where its due.

 Hopefully, you had as much fun reading this as I’ve had writing this particular piece.
-What are the biggest necktie wearing blunders that you can think of?
-Please feel free to leave your comments below!
+Until next time!